ilmfoundation/Ilmo-Bot-Docs/index.md

 ## Ilmo Bot

-The nerdiest bot
+The nerdiest bot on Disocrd that you will every see and the funniest one too

-Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.
+This bot has been made in collaboration with The Ilm Foundation and Byte X

 ### Markdown